jheare/Fish546-Jake/Course Project/Product/DATA_RECORDS.md

 ##
 ### process_radtags output ###

-This program then output fastq files containing all the reads for each sample based on the barcode into **Hummingbird/Users/srlab/samples**.
+This program then output fastq files containing all the reads for each sample based on the barcode into **./samples**.

-**directory** Hummingbird ./srlab/samples
+**directory**  ./samples

 **processed fastq files**